Pere Marquette Railway Company

 Holland

 Holland is a large city and the junction of the Chicago Division and the branch to Allegan.
 Holland is situated at the southeast end of Lake Macatawa, a navigable inlet off of Lake Michigan.
 Passenger trains from Muskegon were scheduled to meet the passenger trains between Chicago and Grand Rapids at Holland.
-Holland contains quite a few industries, including several that just will not fit in the available layout space.
+Holland contains quite a few industries.
 Many of those industries are situated on the two mile long dock spur that follows the south side of Lake Macatawa, including several furniture factories and a large Heinz pickle factory.
 Other notable industries in the Holland area are Holland Furnace and Hart and Cooley.
-The track plan at Holland was developed from 1948 Sanborn Fire Insurance Maps and 1950 track diagrams.

 Allegan Branch